ibm-cloud-docs/vsrx/vsrx-basics.md

 ## Creating system users
 {: #creating-system-users}

-By default, the IBM Cloud Juniper vSRX is configured with SSH access for the username `admin`.
+By default, the {{site.data.keyword.vsrx_full}} is configured with SSH access for the username `admin`.
 Additional users can be added with their own set of priorities.
 For example:

 ```
 set system login user ops class operator authentication encrypted-password <CYPHER>